 This difficult situation was made worse by the Russian financial crisis of the mid-90s.
 A national disaster loomed, and the Russian authorities agreed that the urgent privatisation of certain assets, including the government-run oil industry, was essential.

-Yukos also became the first Russian company to hire foreign specialists and expat executives for crucial positions, bringing in American oil experts Bruce Misamore, who joined in 2001 as CFO, and Steven Theede, who joined in 2003 as Chief Operating Officer.
-These international appointments helped reinforce the ethos of professionalism and fiduciary duty that underscored senior management decisions regarding Yukos’ strategy, shareholders and staff.
+Alongside these measures, YUKOS also recruited international executives in order for the business to thrive from their expertise and industry knowledge.
+In 2001 American oil expert Bruce Misamore joined as CFO.
+He was followed by Steven Theede, who joined in 2003 as Chief Operating Officer.
+These international appointments helped reinforce the ethos of professionalism and fiduciary duty that underscored senior management decisions regarding YUKOS' strategy, shareholders and staff.

 This success, however, seemingly sowed the seeds of the company's eventual downfall.

-The Russian authorities also froze all of Yukos’ assets, thereby making it impossible for the company to pay any debts.
-This inevitably led to the company's paralysis, the forced sale of Yuganskneftegaz and ultimately Yukos’ sham bankruptcy.
+YUKOS appealed against the Tax Assessment.
+When this appeal ultimately failed, it publicly stated its intent to pay its liabilities and at no point did the company seek to shun its responsibilities.
+However, the Russian authorities also froze all of YUKOS' assets, thereby making it impossible for the company to pay any debts.
+This inevitably led to the company's paralysis, the forced sale of Yuganskneftegaz and ultimately YUKOS' sham bankruptcy.